 Over at M&M's World New York, families can pose for photos with a towering, candy-coated Statue of Liberty; discover their "M&M's personality" by stepping into the Color Mood Analyzer (scientific validity questionable); and print images onto their confections.

-Budding culture vultures and pop-culture aficionados will love Discovery Times Square Exposition, which tells the stories and secrets behind engaging topics past and present.
-Previous interactive exhibitions have focused on King Tut, Legos and Harry Potter.
+Budding culture vultures and pop-culture aficionados will love Discovery Times Square, which tells the stories and secrets behind engaging topics past and present.
+It's the kind of place to find interactive exhibitions on King Tut, Star Wars and Legos.
 Pop culture fans will be likewise thrilled inside the Madame Tussauds New York wax museum, which recently debuted a lifelike replica of everyone's favorite dystopian heroine, Katniss Everdeen.
 She joins likenesses of over 200 celebrities including Marilyn Monroe, Madonna, Robert Pattinson, Miley Cyrus, Justin Bieber and Selena Gomez.
 Go ahead and pretend you met them; your Instagram followers may not know the difference (well, maybe they'd know with Marilyn).
 And just because Times Square is now family friendly doesn't mean it lacks oddities.
 Exhibit A is Ripley's Believe it or Not!, where shrunken heads, a giant hairball and a cow with six legs are the norm.
 If none of that seems high minded enough, consider taking in a show at the family-friendly New Victory Theater, whose productions cater to kids. —Alyssa Grossman and nycgo.com staff